rahul-muthu/rahul-muthu/README.md

 ### Hi There!
 My name is Rahul.
 -----
 # :postbox: About Me
-My name is Rahul and I am a Computer Science student!
+My name is Rahul and I am a Computer Science student at Stony Brook University!

 ```cpp
 class AboutMe {